hany606/Tensegrity-Robotics/README.md

 b. gym_tensegrity parameters

-* Observation: Endpoints of rods, Velocities of the rods' endpoints, and Cables' rest lengths
+* Observation Space: Endpoints of rods (3 * 6); Velocities of the rods' endpoints (3 * 6); Cables' rest lengths (8); 44 dimensions
-* Actions: Continuos control in the rest length of the cables
+* Action Space: Delta rest lengths of the cables (continuous); 8 dimensions
 * Reward: +1 each time step the structure stays alive without termination
-* Termination: The angle between the leg link and the ground should stay in the interval of [-20, 20] degrees and the angle between the frame link and the ground should stay in the interval of [-40, 40] degrees
+* Termination Condition: The angle between the leg link and the ground should stay in the interval of [-20, 20] degrees, and the angle between the frame link and the ground should stay in the interval of [-40, 40] degrees
-* Starting configurations: Starting from above the ground with height 100cm
+* Initial State: Starting from above the ground with height 100cm

 c.
-Augmented Random Search Algorithm parameters
+Augmented Random Search hyperparameters

-* [Full description for the parameters](https://docs.ray.io/en/latest/rllib-algorithms.html#augmented-random-search-ars), the used parameters are written in the training script
+* Check the training script.
+For a detailed description of the hyperparameters, see the [RLLib documentation](https://docs.ray.io/en/latest/rllib-algorithms.html#augmented-random-search-ars).

 ## Train it!

-Inside "src/dev/gym-tensegrity/learning_scripts/rllib/training_scripts/", there is the script which has been used for training
+Inside "src/dev/gym-tensegrity/learning_scripts/rllib/training_scripts/", there is a script that has been used for training.

 ```bash
 python3 training.py
 ```

-This is the successful training script that has been used to get out this paper's results.
+This is the exact script that was used to obtain the results presented here.

 ## Evaluate it!